hansonj34/Election_Analysis/README.md

 ##  Election-Audit Summary

-Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.
+### Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections:

    The anlaysis of the election show that:
                 There were 369,711 total votes cast in the election.